ZupIT/beagle-docs/content/en/android/customization/rootview.md

 ### getViewModelStoreOwner()

-Returns a ViewModelStore for activity and fragment.
+Returns a ViewModelStore for activity and fragment:

 ```kotlin
 fun getViewModelStoreOwner(): ViewModelStoreOwner